Haley spends her free time trying new recipes and attempting to find recipes that will convince her child that vegetables are not evil.

 This is a versatile gift that everyone needs.
 The best part?
 You can find a watch or clock that is as conservative or quirky as the gift receiver.

-Have a quirky cook on your list, then how about this Fried Egg Frying Pan Clock.
+Have a quirky cook on your list, then how about this Frying Pan Wall Clock with a Fried Egg.

 Clocks and watches also vary in price making them a versatile gift, whether it's a Target brand athletic watch or a Bulova dress watch.